Laos: A Forgotten Paradise

 We were preparing for farming!

-The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-ploughing, planting to harvesting rice, grain sifting, and rice grinding.
-And finally it came to cooking, eating rice pancakes and drinking local rice wine.
+The next three and a half hours were laughter intertwined with demonstrations of rice cultivation from buffalo-plowing, planting to harvesting rice, grain sifting, and rice grinding.
+And finally, it came to cooking, eating rice pancakes and drinking local rice wine.
 Most of the time, we had interaction with the staffs - all speak English well and are very helpful in explaining everything to us.

-Watch the water buffalo ploughing the rice field
+Watch the water buffalo plowing the rice field

 Learn how to plant rice with farmers and guides

-I learned about the farming techniques in Laos, gained an true insight into life for rice farmers, laughed hard and made friends with strangers in the group and ate the most delicious, well-earned Laotian feast.
-Definitely one of the most enjoyable and informative experience I had in Laos.
+I learned about the farming techniques in Laos, gained a true insight into life for rice farmers, laughed hard and made friends with strangers in the group and ate the most delicious, well-earned Laotian feast.
+Definitely, one of the most enjoyable and informative experience I had in Laos.